Get the details on the basic car insurance coverages and the best companies to buy from.

 - What Is Car Insurance?

 - Car Insurance Requirements Vary By State

 - Standard Insurance Coverages

-- How Much Should I Pay For Auto Insurance Per Month?
+- How Much Should I Pay For Car Insurance Per Month?

 Yes, you do.
-Only two states allow you to go without auto insurance, and even in those states, you have to prove that you can handle the financial consequences of causing an accident.
-Insurance coverage exists to protect you and other drivers on the road from financial hardship.
+There are only two states in which car insurance is not mandatory, and even in those states, you have to prove that you can handle the financial consequences of causing an accident.
+Automobile Financial Responsibility Laws exist to protect you and other drivers on the road from financial hardship.
 Many people can purchase new cars and handle monthly payments, but not many people can cover the cost of medical bills or property damage after an accident.

 Also, if you finance your car, your bank may require you to carry minimum insurance.
 That makes sense since you really don’t own your car until you have it paid off.